 - Understand how online travel agents provide value for consumers and suppliers alike

-- Effectively use search engine marketing
+- Use search engine marketing effectively

 - Create a promotional plan for a hospitality product or service